wI2L/fizz/README.md

 // Override the binding model of the operation. fizz.InputModel(model interface{})

+// Overrides the top-level security requirement of an operation.
+// Note that this function can be used more than once to add several requirements. fizz.Security(security *openapi.SecurityRequirement)

+// Add an empty security requirement to this operation to make other security requirements optional. fizz.WithOptionalSecurity()

+// Remove any top-level security requirements for this operation. fizz.WithoutSecurity()

 // Add a Code Sample to the operation. fizz.XCodeSample(codeSample *XCodeSample)
 ```